Free worldwide shipping

 Veterinary cardiologist Courtney Smith, DVM, MS, DACVIM, who is involved with the HALT study in Los Angeles, sees promise but urges caution.

 “We’re still early in this journey,” Smith said.
 “There’s no long-term data yet.
-But if rapamycin holds up under further study, it could change the way we manage HCM.”
+But if rapamycin holds up under further study, it could change the way we manage cat heart disease.”

 Looking Ahead